Copyright © University of Cambridge. All rights reserved.

 In the original Transformations on a Pegboard

-problem, Tanya asked about changing a square into a rectangle so that the area doubles by moving two pegs.
-You could go on to investigate this further with your class, but rather than find a rectangle, look for any shape which can be made by moving two pegs which has
+problem, one of the challenges was about changing a square into a rectangle so that the area doubles by moving two pegs.
+You could go on to investigate this further with your class, but rather than find a rectangle, look for any shape which can be made by moving two pegs

 Can the group find some new shapes now that by moving two pegs will double the original area?
 (No matter what the final shape is!)
 What would happen if you could only move one peg to double the area?